 Yoga Nidra (yogic sleep) is a powerful practice of guided relaxation that offers great healing potential for the body, mind and spirit.
 First, prepare the physical body through pranayama (conscious breathing exercises) and a few yin postures to ground and create inner awareness.
 Once the body is ready for rest, experience a 30-minute meditation while lying in savasana.
 Explore this opportunity to exist between wake and slumber — where all things are possible.
 Bring any props (blanket, eye pillow, bolster, etc.) that create a comfortable and safe space for you to practice with ease and go deep within.

-Zuda offers yin yoga in Sacramento!
+Zuda offers yin yoga in Roseville!
 Bring some balance to your yoga practice by incorporating yin.

 Whereas Power Vinyasa Yoga (yang) emphasizes activity, muscular strength and stamina, Yin Yoga focuses on stillness, lengthening the connective tissues and allowing gravity to do the work.
 By holding a yin pose for a long time, the body responds by making connective tissue longer, stronger and more pliable.